What Is Scoliosis?

-The angle of the curve may be small, large or somewhere in between.
-But anything that measures more than 10 degrees is considered scoliosis.
-Doctors may use the letters “C” and “S” to describe the curve of the backbone.
+The angle of the curve may be small, large, or somewhere in between.
+But anything that measures more than 10 degrees on an X-ray is considered scoliosis.
+Doctors may use the letters "C" and "S" to describe the curve.

+Idiopathic scoliosis is scoliosis without a known cause.
 In as many as 80% of cases, doctors don’t find the exact reason for a curved spine.
-Scoliosis without a known cause is what doctors call “idiopathic.”

-Some kinds of scoliosis do have clear causes.
-Doctors divide those curves into two types -- structural and nonstructural.
+Some kinds of scoliosis have clear causes.
+Doctors divide those curves into two categories -- structural and nonstructural.

-In nonstructural scoliosis, the spine works normally, but looks curved.
-Why does this happen?
-There are a number of reasons, such as one leg’s being longer than the other, muscle spasms, and inflammations like appendicitis.
-When these problems are treated, this type of scoliosis often goes away.
+In nonstructural scoliosis, the spine works normally but looks curved.
+This happens for a number of reasons, such as having one leg that's longer than the other, muscle spasms, and inflammations like appendicitis.
+When these problems are treated, the scoliosis often goes away.

 In structural scoliosis, the curve of the spine is rigid and can’t be reversed.